wangsenlinautonomous/CarND-Capstone/README.md

 ### Get traffic light information

-Declare a subscriber to subscribe traffic_waypoint topic, then using a call back function to get the index of stopline.
+Declare a subscriber to subscribe traffic_waypoint topic, then using a call back function to get the index of stop line.
 Well prepared for deceleration waypoint topic.
 ```
 rospy.Subscriber('/traffic_waypoint', Int32, self.traffic_cb)